okta/samples-xamarin/README.md

 To create an Okta account and application do the following:

 1. To create an Okta account see [Developer Signup](https://developer.okta.com/signup/).
-2. In your `Okta Developer Console` add an application; follow the directions at [Set up your Application](https://developer.okta.com/docs/guides/implement-auth-code-pkce/setup-app/) and accept the defaults.
+2. In your `Okta Developer Console` add a **Native** application; follow the directions at [Set up your Application](https://developer.okta.com/docs/guides/implement-auth-code-pkce/setup-app/) and accept the defaults.
 3. In your `Okta Developer Console` register your application's login and logout redirect callbacks, see [Register Redirects](#register-redirects).
 4. Configure the demo application to use the values registered in the previous step, see [Configure Your Application](#configure-your-application).
 5. Run the demo application.